 When these properties are retained by the Charity instead of being sold they are classified as investment properties.

-As these properties are acquired at a nil cost to the organisation they do not carry a historic value.
+As these properties are acquired at a nil cost to the organisation they do not carry

 The investment property of the Charity was last valued in March 2020.

 Listed and unlisted investments comprise of the following